Introduction: How to Confidently Buy a Used Car in 2025

 If you’re not paying cash, explore financing options before visiting a dealership.
 Compare interest rates from banks, credit unions, and online lenders to find the best deal.
 Getting pre-approved for a loan will give you a clear idea of your budget and strengthen your bargaining power.

 Tip: Avoid financing through the dealership unless it offers a better rate than external lenders.
+In 2025, many lenders offer EV-specific loans with lower interest rates.
+Additionally, some apps now allow you to compare loan offers in real-time.

 9. Review the Paperwork